lcdm-uiuc/info490-sp16/Week5/lesson1.md

 - Understand the reasons for performing dimension reduction
 - Understand the basic concepts of Principal Component Analysis (PCA)
 - Be able to apply  PCA to a data set by using the scikit learn library
-- Be aware of alternative dimension reduction techniques including
+- Be aware of alternative dimension reduction techniques including incremental PCA< sparse PCA, and non-negative matrix factorization.

 ### Time Estimate ###